magentalang/magenta/README.md

 ```

 ## memory management
-magenta is mostly immutable, and has no references. there is no manual memory management, and it implements escape analysis as its sole garbage collection mechanism
+magenta is somewhat immutable, and has no references. there is no manual memory management, and it implements escape analysis as its sole garbage collection mechanism

 ```cs
 var globalHomer Guy